-Figure 8 summarizes the spatial difference between the observed DMS from the VOCALS-REx and ATom missions and the simulated DMS.
-The model captures the peaks over the tropical Pacific and the Southern Oceans off the coast of South America, but aircraft measurements detect hotspots that are not simulated by the model (Figure 8a).
-During VOCALS-REx the ship-based measurements (BROWN) recorded a range of near-surface DMS from 18 ppt to 111 ppt, while the airborne measurements (C130) reveal a vertically decreasing trend of DMS mixing ratios, from 33 ppt at ~500 m to 2.0 ppt at ~2 km (Figure 8b).
+Figure 8 summarizes the spatial difference between the observed DMS from the VOCALS-REX and ATom missions and the simulated DMS.
+The model captures the peaks over the tropical Pacific and the Southern Oceans off the coast of South America, but aircraft measurements detect hotspots that are not simulated by the model (Figure 8(a)).
+During VOCALS-REX the ship-based measurements (BROWN) recorded a range of near-surface DMS from 18 ppt to 111 ppt, while the airborne measurements (C130) reveal a vertically decreasing trend of DMS mixing ratios, from 33 ppt at ~500 m to 2.0 ppt at ~2 km (Figure 8(b)).
 Modeled surface DMS falls in the range of the ship measurements.
-Compared to the aircraft observations, simulated DMS is biased high at the surface and 450 declines more abruptly, which may indicate biases in vertical mixing or cloud processing.
-DMS concentrations are slightly lower in the simulation with updated chemistry [MOD 2000], but follow the same vertical profile.
-We disaggregate the ATom observations into three regional groups, namely Pacific, Atlantic, and Southern Oceans as in Figure 8a.
-DMS concentrations were measured by two instruments during ATom (WAS and TOGA, the former generally reported higher values); both are
+Compared to the aircraft observations, simulated DMS is biased high at the surface and declines more abruptly, which may indicate biases in vertical mixing or cloud processing.
+DMS concentrations are slightly lower in the simulation with updated chemistry [MOD 2000], but follow https://doi.org/10.5194/acp-2021-782 Preprint.
+Discussion started: 27 September 2021 © Author(s) 2021.
+CC BY 4.0 License.

-- 455 compared with model values in Figure 8c.
+the same vertical profile.
+We disaggregate the ATom observations into three regional groups, namely 445 Pacific, Atlantic, and Southern Oceans as in Figure 8(a).
+DMS concentrations were measured by two instruments during ATom (WAS and TOGA, the former generally reported higher values); both are compared with model values in Figure 8(c).
 Observed DMS concentrations during ATom are substantially lower than measured during VOCALS, and lower than any region simulated by the model.
-Modeled DMS is biased high in all three regions, especially over the Southern region where the discrepancy extends up to 5 km.
-The new chemistry increases DMS losses and shortens the DMS lifetime, reducing the model bias in [MOD_2000].
-The decrease in simulated DMS is largest over the - 460 Southern Oceans (-49% at the surface), where oxidation by BrO and O3 in the aqueous phase are important and the model-observation bias is substantially reduced.
-The remaining model biases during ATom exceed the uncertainty of the kinetics for the current DMS oxidation scheme and are likely attributable, at least in part, to the uncertainty in DMS emission.
-A sensitivity test where we reduce the sea surface DMS concentration by 50% in regions south of 30°S in [MOD 2000] produces, as expected, - 465 a comparable decrease in DMS mixing ratios in the lower atmosphere (<5 km), and the modelobservation deviations are further narrowed (see Figure S4 and Supplementary Information for details).
-Constraining DMS emissions is beyond the scope of this work, but is clearly a major source of uncertainty that may impact the sulfur budget discussed in Sect.
-3.1 and the climate response discussed below.
+Modeled DMS is biased high in all three regions, especially over the Southern region where the 450 discrepancy extends up to 5 km.
+The new chemistry increases DMS losses and shortens the DMS lifetime, reducing the model bias in [MOD 2000].
+The decrease in simulated DMS is largest over the Southern Oceans (-49% at the surface), where oxidation by BrO and O3 in the aqueous phase are important and the model-observation bias is substantially reduced.
+The remaining model biases during ATom exceed the uncertainty of the kinetics for the current DMS oxidation scheme and are likely 455 attributable, at least in part, to the uncertainty in DMS emission.
+A sensitivity test where we reduce the sea surface DMS concentration by 50% in regions south of 30°S in [MOD 2000] produces, as expected, a comparable decrease in DMS mixing ratios in the lower atmosphere (<5 km), and the modelobservation deviations are further narrowed (see Figure S4 and Supplementary Information for details).
+Constraining DMS emissions is beyond the scope of this work, but is clearly a major source of 460 uncertainty.